 - Data protection provisions in contracts so that they address the changes brought about by the Data Protection Act 2018 and adequately protect clients going forward.

-- Licences and assignments of copyright and trade marks.
+- Licences and assignments of copyright, patents and trade marks.

 - Privacy policies.

 - Document retention policies.